iyioio/common/packages/convo-lang/README.md

                     used with the [`tmpl`](#tmpl-varnamestring-formatenumplain-html-markdown) function to create formatted templates
 - `@renderTarget` - Controls where a message is rendered.
 By default messages are rendered in the default chat view, but applications can define different render targets.
+- `@suggestion` - When applied to a message the message becomes a clickable suggestion that when clicked will add a new user message with the content of the message.
+If the suggestion tag defines a value that value will be displayed on the clickable button instead of the message content but the message content will still be used as the user messaged added to the conversation when clicked.
+                  Suggestion message are render only and not seen by LLMs.

 ### Strings
 There are 3 types of string in convo.